gateio/gateapi-php/docs/Api/FuturesApi.md

 ## createFuturesOrder

-> \GateApi\Model\FuturesOrder createFuturesOrder($settle, $futures_order)
+> \GateApi\Model\FuturesOrder createFuturesOrder($settle, $futures_order, $x_gate_exptime)

 Create a futures order

 - Creating futures orders requires `size`, which is number of contracts instead of currency amount.
 You can use `quanto_multiplier` in contract detail response to know how much currency 1 size contract represents - Zero-filled order cannot be retrieved 10 minutes after order cancellation.
-You will get a 404 not found for such orders - Set `reduce_only` to `true` can keep the position from changing side when reducing position size - In single position mode, to close a position, you need to set `size` to 0 and `close` to `true` - In dual position mode, to close one side position, you need to set `auto_size` side, `reduce_only` to true and `size` to 0
+You will get a 404 not found for such orders - Set `reduce_only` to `true` can keep the position from changing side when reducing position size - In single position mode, to close a position, you need to set `size` to 0 and `close` to `true` - In dual position mode, to close one side position, you need to set `auto_size` side, `reduce_only` to true and `size` to 0 - Set `stp_act` to decide the strategy of self-trade prevention.
+For detailed usage, refer to the `stp_act` parameter in request body

 ### Example